-As with most all-natural cleaning methods, this one swaps harsh chemicals for elbow grease.
+As with most natural cleaning methods, these methods swap harsh chemicals for elbow grease.
 So plan to spend time, but very little money, to get your grout looking great again.

 You will need: